Paris / Attractions / Museums / Musée de l'Orangerie

 Visit Musée de l'Orangerie and Tickets

 In 1922, Monet donated his Water Lilies to Musée de l'Orangerie.
-The execpitonal artworks are shown in two oval rooms that are completely white.
+The exceptional artworks are shown in two oval rooms that are completely white.
 The unique shapes of the rooms give the colorful paintings more depth and character.
 Combined, the two rooms represent infinity.
 The museum also has works by Picasso, Renoir, and Rodin in its collection.
-To enter Musée de l’Orangerie, you need an entry ticket.
-Would you like to book your tickets for Musée de l'Orangerie now?
-Click here for additional information
+To enter Musée de l’Orangerie, you can book this ticket.

 History of Musée de l'Orangerie